openharmony/docs/en/application-dev/quick-start/arkts-rendering-control-lazyforeach.md

 Pay attention to the following when using the **onDatasetChange** API:

 1. The **onDatasetChange** API cannot be used together with other data operation APIs.
 2. The input parameter of **onDatasetChange** is operations.
 The **index** of each operation is sourced from the original array.
-Therefore, the index in operations(input parameter of **onDatasetChange**) does not correspond exactly with the index in the operations on Datasource.
+Therefore, the index in operations(input parameter of **onDatasetChange**) does not correspond exactly with the index in the operations on Datasource and is not negative.
 The first example clearly illustrates this point:
 ```ts
 // data array before change